-When you think about decorating your home, you probably picture colorful throw pillows, an array of rugs and perhaps a bed cover or two.
+When you think about decorating your home, you probably picture colorful throw pillows, an array of rugs, and perhaps a bed cover or two.
 All those elements play a huge role in home décor, but there is another element that is just as important.

 How to Incorporate Therapeutic Artwork Into Your Home Décor

-Artwork can transform your bare walls into things of beauty, and all you need to make it happen is some time.
+Artwork can transform your bare walls into things of beauty, and all you need to make it happen is sometimes.
 You can order everything you need online, from the canvas art prints themselves to photographic prints and hanging hardware.
 Here are seven tips to help you incorporate amazing artwork into your home and room décor.

 1. Show off your style in the bathroom.
 The bathroom is arguably one of the most important rooms in your home, but it often gets little love.
 Turn that around by incorporating framed artwork into your bathroom décor.

 2. Turn your family photographs into canvas wall art.
 If you want to incorporate artwork into your home décor, why not start with your own family photographs?
 Just go online, upload your favorite photos and turn them into works of art by ordering canvas prints.